English & Humanities

 Dr. Marilyn Brock was the 2022 recipient of the Hayward Award for Excellence in Education.

-As a Professor of English, she teaches a range of courses, including composition, critical reasoning, Victorian and American Gothic literature, Asian and Transpacific literature, African American literature, and Latin American literature.
-Dr. Brock's research focuses on Southeast Asian refugees, Diaspora, the Gothic, Postcolonialism, and Ethnic Studies in literature.
+As a Professor of English, she teaches a range of courses, including composition, critical reasoning, Victorian and American Gothic literature, Asian and Transpacific literature, African American literature, Native American literature, and Latin American literature.
+Dr. Brock's research focuses on Digital Humanities, Southeast Asian refugees, Diaspora, the Gothic, Postcolonialism, the Cold War, and the Vietnam War.
 She is a passionate educator and is strongly committed to the success of her students.
+Her educational background has a broad Humanities focus.
+She has studied History at Harvard and has a graduate certificate from the Institute for Data, Systems, and Society at MIT.
 She received her Ph.D. in English and Comparative Literature from the University of Cincinnati, her Ed.D. in Educational Leadership, Administration, and Policy from Pepperdine University, and a graduate certificate in Ethnic Studies from San Francisco State University.
+She is a Fulbright Specialist and serves on the Board of Directors for ArtsOC.

-Professor Brock is the editor and co-author of From Wollstonecraft to Stoker: Essays on Gothic and Victorian Sensation Fiction and was project director for the NEH grant funded project, "Fifty Years Later: The Vietnam War Through the Eyes of Veterans, Vietnamese, and Southeast Asian Refugees."
-She is the editor of Coastline's Nzuri Journal, the literary and arts journal for our Umoja community, and is an Academic Senator and Faculty Accreditation Coordinator.
-She lives in Huntington Beach with her two children, three dogs, and a cat named Cleopatra.
+Professor Brock is the editor and co-author of From Wollstonecraft to Stoker: Essays on Gothic and Victorian Sensation Fiction, and has authored other books, short stories, and essays.
+She was project director for the National Endowment for the Humanities (NEH) grant funded project, "Fifty Years Later: The Vietnam War Through the Eyes of Veterans, Vietnamese, and Southeast Asian Refugees."
+She was the editor for Coastline's first open access literary journal titled Nzuri, inspired by Umoja community.
+Dr. Brock has served as an Academic Senator, Faculty Accreditation Coordinator, and the English and Humanities Department Chair.
+She lives in Orange County with her two children, three dogs, and a cat named Cleopatra.

 Interested in English at Coastline?
 Check out the English Program page.